paspao/springboot-kiss-architecture/README.md

 }
 ```

-So I define where the *Components* are located by specifying where the Entities and Repository are packaged.
+So I define where the *Components, Entities* and *Repositories* are located.
 In addition I enable transactions, so anyone using the DAO module will not have to worry about aspects of configuring the DAO module.

 ## INTEGRATION

-Usually the simple CRUD data management is not enough: we probably need to talk with other systems that don’t depend on our data, such as JAX-WS or JAX-RS services, or specific printing systems with different protocols, etc. This component includes all these interactions/integrations without a specific binding to the application’s context in order to guarantee you a very high reusability (like the DAO module, also this tier is leaf type).
+The simple CRUD data management is not enough: we probably need to interoperate with other systems that don’t depend on our data, such as JAX-WS or JAX-RS services, or specific printing systems with different protocols, etc. This component includes all these interactions/integrations without a specific binding to the application’s context in order to guarantee you a very high reusability (like the DAO module, also this tier is leaf type).

 ```java
 @Configuration